 My Birthday is June 4th, or 6/04.

 It’s curious that so much of my work revolves around the code involving Jesus.
-I was born in 1985, exactly 216 years after the only time Venus and the Moon transited the Sun in the same day.
+I was born in 1985, exactly 216 years after the only time in recorded history that Venus and the Moon transited the Sun in the same day.

 1769 Venus Transit – official date is June 3rd – 4th as it was June 4th in most parts of the world (Tahiti is far west, -10 UTC).